More money for America's Cup in Auckland Council's 'emergency budget'

 Now the council has included $20 million in the draft "emergency budget" for promotion, activities around the cup bases on the waterfront, traffic management and public transport.

+It comes after yesterday's Government announcement that members of team American Magic and INEOS Team UK would be granted exemptions for 190 workers and 232 family members to enter the country.

-This has been cut back from $40m-plus in the pre-Covid budget.
+The council money has been cut back from $40m-plus in the pre-Covid budget.
 It will be spent by Auckland Transport and Auckland Tourism, Events and Economic Development (Ateed).

 The extra money for the cup and other events comes as council reels from a $525 million revenue hit from the Covid-19 pandemic - the highest faced by any council and the highest in the city's history.